amylour/irish_wildlife_matchup/README.md

   - The game will have two playable sizes; 4x3 and 6x4 grid layouts.
 The player can choose which size by clicking a button.
   - The game will have a light theme and a dark theme.
-  - The game will play a soundtrack of forest sounds and offer feedback to the user with sound effects when buttons are selected and cards are flipped.
+  - The game will play a soundtrack of forest sounds.
   - The game will track the time taken and moves made by the player.
-  - The game will record the scores and names of players from previous plays.
+  - The game will record the scores for the player from previous plays.
-  - A link will be displayed in the footer to an interactive page of the animals featured in the game for the player to learn more about them.
+  - (A link will be displayed in the footer to an interactive page of the animals featured in the game for the player to learn more about them.)

 ### **3. Structural**